What constitutes Regulated Activities

 As well as granting licences, the IFoA's DPB Board issues guidance to authorised firms and deals with any complaints about firms acting under a DPB licence.

 The DPB Board has published a guide to explain how the licence regime operates.
+The Handbook has been approved by the FCA and will always take precedence over any other material published by the DPB Board, including the DPB Guide.

 For more details, or to make an application or enquiry, please email or write to the DPB Manager